jadamsowers/trailhead/backend/QUICKSTART.md

 ## Next Steps

 1. **Change Admin Password** - Use the API to update the default password
-2. **Create Test Trip** - Use the admin interface to create a sample trip
+2. **Create Test Outing** - Use the admin interface to create a sample outing
 3. **Test Signup Flow** - Create a test signup with participants
 4. **Review Documentation** - Read MIGRATIONS.md for detailed migration guide
 5. **Deploy** - See k8s-migration-job.yaml for Kubernetes deployment